 Even Peter Stringfellow, the granddaddy of English striptease culture, is not immune to property developers.
 Stringfellows Soho, a pretty successful operation that I worked in for a while, shut down in September 2016.
 Freshwater decided to redevelop the entire block and made Peter an ‘offer in the millions’ according to City A.M.
 Whilst this windfall is good news for Peter’s bank balance, lets remember that every venue closure will result in job losses and wage insecurity, even if you do have another club for staff to migrate to.

 In all my years of blogging, I suddenly find myself at a loss as to what to say.
 I feel like I am watching the decimation of my passion in slow motion.
-Stripclubs are closing, dancers and barstaff and waiters and waitresses and Dj’s and security staff – we are talking about thousands of job losses.
+Stripclubs are closing, losing dancers, barstaff, waiters, waitresses, DJ’s and security staff – we are talking about thousands of job losses.

 I have been blogging for 7 or 8 years, and working with the East London Strippers Collective for three.
 Dancing for eons longer.
 Lived in London for my entire life!
 And it breaks my heart to see so many places that I am connected to struggling.
 Let’s try and work together as much as possible.